-- Return the shared care agreement to the consultant, to indicate agreement with this guideline.
-If for any reason the GP is unhappy with the arrangements they should contact the named hospital specialist within 14 days - If the notification form is not received within 14 days, the hospital team will assume compliance with the shared care guidance - Prescribe hydroxychloroquine as specified by the consultant - An annual influenza vaccine should be given, and a pneumococcal vaccine should be given preferably before starting the DMARD.
-Pneumococcal vaccine should be repeated at 10-yearly intervals if given before starting the DMARD, or at 5-yearly intervals if given after starting the DMARD - Arrange on-going monitoring as specified below, ensuring practice systems are in place to recall patients for monitoring blood tests - Prevent on-going prescription if patient is not compliant with monitoring and report back to consultant. - Report any adverse drug reactions to the initiating specialist and the usual bodies (e.g. MHRA/CHM) - Ensure no drug interactions with other medicines (see SPC/BNF for further details) - · Monitor patients overall health and wellbeing - Make arrangements for ocular monitoring as appropriate (see below).
-Community Ophthalmology Screening Service currently available for East Berkshire CCG.
+- If the notification form is not received within 14 days, the hospital team will assume compliance with the shared care guidance - Prescribe leflunomide as specified by the consultant - An annual influenza vaccine should be given, and a pneumococcal vaccine should be given preferably before starting the DMARD.
+Pneumococcal vaccine should be repeated at 10-yearly intervals if given before starting the DMARD, or at 5-yearly intervals if given after starting the DMARD - Arrange on-going monitoring as specified below, ensuring practice systems are in place to recall patients for monitoring blood tests - Prevent on-going prescription if patient is not compliant with monitoring and report back to consultant - Report any adverse drug reactions to the initiating specialist and the usual bodies (e.g. MHRA/CHM). - Ensure no drug interactions with other medicines (see SPC/BNF for further details) - Monitor patients overall health and wellbeing - Report adverse effects to the consultant - Refer back to consultant if washout regimen is required